kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 ![WhatsApp Logo](/assets/images/icons/whatsapp.png){: .align-left}

-WhatsApp is one of Facebook's core apps, together with Facebook App, Instagram, and Messenger.
-I**t s the most popular messaging app worldwide with 2 billion users, although in the US, it is in second place after Facebook Messenger.**
+WhatsApp is one of Facebook's core apps, together with Facebook App, Instagram, and Messenger. **It s the most popular messaging app worldwide with 2 billion users, although in the US, it is in second place after Facebook Messenger.**

 **Facebook purchased WhatsApp in 2014 for $19bn and so far was not able to earn any significant revenue from it.**